UnionOfRAD/manual/jp/06_auth/simple-authentication.md

 ## Bootstrapping Auth

-Once the data end of things is in place, Lithium needs to know you intend to use Auth, and with which settings.
+Once the data end of things is in place, li3 needs to know you intend to use Auth, and with which settings.
 As with most things, this is done in a specific bootstrap file.

-First, point Lithium's main bootstrap file to our Auth bootstrap file.
+First, point li3's main bootstrap file to our Auth bootstrap file.
 Start by editing `app/config/bootstrap.php` to include (or uncomment) a line requiring the auth bootstrap file:

 ```